Eve Gascon becomes first female goalkeeper since 2000 to win a Major Junior game

 Gascon helped Gatineau Olympic to beat the Drummondville Voltigers 7-3 on Friday.
 Gascon started his second career with 23 saves at the Corto circuit.

-Labonte was the last woman to play in the QMJHL before making her Gascon debut on March 19.
+Labonte was the last woman to play in the QMJHL before making her debut at Gascon on March 19.
 Labonte played 26 games for the AKD-Bathurst Titans in the 1999–2000 season and two games the following season.

 Gascon is 18 years old and was recalled from the CEGEP Saint-Laurent Patriots to assist Merrick Despati.